Libdvdcss: Comparison with DeCSS

-libdvdcss is not to be confused with DeCSS.
-Whereas DeCSS uses a cracked DVD player key to perform authentication, libdvdcss uses a generated list of possible player keys.
-If none of them work (for instance, when the DVD drive enforces region coding), libdvdcss brute-forces the key, ignoring the DVD's region code (if any).
+libdvdcss is not to be confused with DeCSS, one of the first free computer programs capable of decrypting CSS.
+DeCSS uses a cracked DVD player key to perform authentication, whereas libdvdcss uses a generated list of possible player keys.
+If none of the keys work (for instance, when the DVD drive enforces DVD region codes), libdvdcss brute-forces the key, ignoring the DVD's region code (if any).

+Distribution

 The legal status of libdvdcss is controversial but there has been—unlike DeCSS—no known legal challenge to it as of June 2022.

-Distribution

 Many Linux distributions do not contain libdvdcss (for example, Debian, Ubuntu, Fedora and openSUSE) due to fears of running afoul of DMCA-style laws, but they often provide the tools to let the user install it themselves.
 For example, it used to be available in Ubuntu through Medibuntu, which is no longer available.

 Distributions which come pre-installed with libdvdcss include BackTrack, CrunchBang Linux, LinuxMCE, Linux Mint, PCLinuxOS, Puppy Linux 4.2.1, Slax, Super OS, Pardus, and XBMC Live.
 It is also in Arch Linux official package repositories.